-If you're recently unemployed or meet the income qualifications, you may be eligible for the Energy Optimization (EO) Program offered through the Ottawa County Community Action Agency and the Allegan County Resource Development Committee.
+If you're recently unemployed or meet the income qualifications, you may be eligible for assistance offered through the Ottawa County Community Action Agency and the Allegan County Resource Development Committee.

 Your household income must be at or below 200 percent of the federal poverty guidelines, with a three-month 'look back' for those who are recently unemployed.